Entering our sixth year in 2022, Indie-Lincs is an International film festival that champions low and micro budget films, and their filmmakers.

 9. All shortlisted films will be eligible for one of our prizes.

-11. By submitting your film, you grant Indie-Lincs permission to screen your film, and use your film in whole or in part for archive, non-commercial, or promotional purposes.
+11. By submitting your film, you grant Indie-Lincs permission to screen your film, and use your film in whole (during the festival) or in part for promotional purposes (stills and marketing).

 12. By submitting your film, you declare that all relevant permissions and copyright for the content of their film is in place.
 Proof of which may be required should the festival ask for verification.